• Skip to main content

 • Don’t cover the mushrooms with foil – just bake ’em naked.

 • Don’t buy your mushrooms too far in advance.
-Get them as close to prep day as possible.
+Mushrooms will absorb moisture in your fridge as they sit, so purchase them as close to prep day as possible.

 The crab stuffing can be made in the morning, or at most the night before.
 Any longer than that and moisture will start to separate.
 Keep it refrigerated in an airtight container.